navigation

 A practical example demonstrates how analysing Threat Intelligence reports can help Threat Hunters arrive at their hypotheses.

 One of the most recent Zscaler reports describes the activity of the Ursnif banking trojan, also known as Gozi or Dreambot.
 Ursnif uses phishing emails with malware attachments as the initial point of entry.
-Obfuscated multi-trojan payloads enable effective evasion of standard defences.
+Obfuscated multi-trojan payloads enable effective evasion of standard defenses.

 We have selected a few techniques employed by Ursnif to generate our Threat Hunting hypotheses.
 The Table 7 summarises the results with the techniques mapped on the MITRE matrix, and shows the required telemetry data.